collective/plone-scripts/README.rst

 Workflow-Transaction-Trigger
 ----------------------------

-This script triggers a workflow transaction for objects which fulfils a certain condition, like reaching a expiration date.
+This script triggers a workflow transaction for objects which fulfills a certain condition, like reaching a expiration date.

 Features
 --------

-- optional Plone site path paramter
+- optional Plone site path parameter
 - optional commit_batch_size parameter to force commits after N items
 - quiet and verbose options